AntoineRoll/python-aoe2rms/README.md

 For detailed documentation on RMS scripting, refer to Zetnus' [Definitive Random Map Scripting Guide ](https://docs.google.com/document/d/1jnhZXoeL9mkRUJxcGlKnO98fIwFKStP_OBozpr0CHXo/edit?pli=1&tab=t.0) which contains comprehensive information on Age of Empires II random map scripting.
 The included `RmsGuide.md` was generated from an extract of the guide in April 2025 and used as context for AI-assisted coding.

+## Tournament maps

+Tournament maps have been included in this repository.
+First, it offers access to the RMS scripts without opening the Age of Empires game.
+Secondly, we want in the future to showcase the value `python-aoe2rms` can bring by recreating identically some maps with Python scripts.

+For now, we have included almost all maps from S-Tier tournaments (RM, 1v1) of 2024-2025.
+Feel free to contribute with more map scripts!

+All credits are due to Map scripters and Tournament organizers.
+You will usually find the map author in a commented section at the top of the script file.

 ## Advanced Usage